kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/README.md

 curl http://pod-ip
 ```

 If you open up a bash terminal on your macbook and tried these nc and curl commands you'll find that they fail.
+That's because the pod's ip address is part of a network that's internal to the kube cluster.

-That's because Kubernetes only comes with some basic networking features out-of-the-box.
+Kubernetes only comes with some basic networking features out-of-the-box.
 Those networking features only makes pods accessible by:

 - Internally by logging into the primary container itself, and then use localhost
 - Internally by logging into the pods secondary container, if any